 - Why do you ask about my grant information?

 - We ask this question in order to be of assistance with potential funder requirements around data lifecycle management or archival requirements.
 Information about your account or research is not used outside of these purposes or provided to entities off campus without your knowledge and permission.

-- Additionally, cloud vendors may have additional training or funding resources that are available to researchers or other staff working with particular grant or funding agencies.
+- Additionally, cloud vendors may have additional discounts, training, funding resources that are available to researchers or other staff working with particular grant or funding agencies.
 Feel free to contact the research cyberinfrastructure team with any questions about these opportunities.

 - Why do you ask for multiple account contacts?
 How many do I need?

 - We ask for multiple account contacts to guard against an account owner leaving the University and orphaning an account.
 While you can list the same person for more than one contact, we require you to list at least two distinct identities.
 We also strongly recommend that you not use a mailing list or service account for all the contacts, as those can also be orphaned.